10 Tips for Staying Healthy in the Winter Season

 Get proper sleep in the winter season and if you get some free time take a nap during daytime.

-8. Dress up warmly
+8. Dress Up Warmly

 Staying healthy in winter is essential, so you should keep warm by dressing in woolen clothes when you go outside.
 Protect yourself from hypothermia, frostbite, and other cold-related problems if you spend much time outdoors.